 Deba / Butchery

 Deba are traditional single bevel Japanese knives with a thick spine and a lot of weight.
 They are used for fish butchery, filleting and can also be used on poultry.
+Their size varies depending on the size of the fish or animal that is broken down.

 Usuba / Vegetable Knife